 The overarching goal of The Lilead Project (rhymes with Iliad) is to study, support, and build community among school district library supervisors—those individuals that coordinate a school district’s library programs.
 Led by Dr. Ann Carlson Weeks, the project looks at the many facets of the supervisor’s role, they ways in which we can support them, and opportunities to help these individuals connect with one another.

-Lilead represents work conducted in two major areas:
+Lilead represents work conducted in three major areas:

 - The Lilead Survey: a survey of district library supervisors and the subsequent analysis that forms an account of their role and the challenges they face.

 - The Lilead Fellows Program: a long-term professional development opportunity for a small group of selected library supervisors.
 This program was conducted over 18 months and included an intensive Summer Institute in the Summer of 2015, supervisors working in groups and with mentors on real-world problems, and coordinated work at ALA and AASL conferences.
 A 2016 IMLS grant will support the continuation and expansion of the Fellows Program.